FernandoVianaNeto/onliner-backend/README.md

 then you need to create the .env file in your project root, following the variables in the .env.example.

 For the database and the app_port, the default constants are already there.

+OBS: the client_app and the secret_app are the credentials to get the access token at /auth/app endpoint (you can see more informantion in /docs after you run the project)
+OBS: you can use any value in the .env variables, except the app_port and database_uri.

 ## Running the app